The

 my drill press, some sheet stock storage, a wall cabinet that houses stains,

-clear coats, thinners, etc. Set out a bit from the left side wall
+some of my specialty bits.
+Set out a bit from the left side wall is my

 You